juan267/build-api/README.md

       3.An article has a title and a body

     2. Create the asociations between models.
-      1.A user has many articles, and has many models.
+      1.A user has many articles, and has many comments.
       2.An article belongs to a User, and has many comments.
       2.A comment belongs to a User and  an Article.